valderman/haste-compiler/README.md

 You should probably run the test suite first though, to verify that everything is working.
 To do that, execute `./runtests.sh` in the Haste root directory.
-You may also run only a particular test by executing `./runtest.sh NameOfTest`.
+You may also run only a particular test by executing `./runtests.sh NameOfTest`.
-The test suite is written for use with Mozilla's SpiderMonkey Javascript engine, which can be found in the `spidermonkey-bin` package if you're running Debian or any of its derivatives, and may or may not work with other implementations.
+The test suite uses the `nodejs` interpreter by default, but this may be modified by setting the `JS` environment variable as such:
+`JS=other-js-interpreter ./runtests.sh`.
+Other JavaScript interpreters may or may not work.

 Usage